Device profile page

 The number of items displayed and the columns on the list can both be customized.
 The default columns list the event time, active user, action type, entities (processes), and additional information about the event.

-Selecting an item from this list will open a flyout displaying an Event entities graph, showing the parent and child processes involved in the event.
+Selecting an item from this list opens a flyout displaying an Event entities graph, showing the parent and child processes involved in the event.

-The list can be filtered by the specific kind of event; for example, Registry events or Smart Screen Events.
+The list can be filtered by the specific event; for example, Registry events or Smart Screen Events.

 The list can also be exported to a CSV file, for download.
-Although the file is not limited by number of events, the maximum time range you can choose to export is seven days.
+Although the file isn't limited by number of events, the maximum time range you can choose to export is seven days.

 Security recommendations tab

 The Security recommendations tab lists actions you can take to protect the device.
-Selecting an item on this list will open a flyout where you can get instructions on how to apply the recommendation.
+Selecting an item on this list opens a flyout where you can get instructions on how to apply the recommendation.

-As with the previous tabs, the number of items displayed per page, as well as which columns are visible, can be customized.
+As with the previous tabs, the number of items displayed per page and which columns are visible, can be customized.

 The default view includes columns that detail the security weaknesses addressed, the associated threat, the related component or software affected by the threat, and more.
 Items can be filtered by the recommendation's status.